 When Air Force One lands at Ramstein AB Germany, it swerves off the runway and into some trees.
 This would have caused FOD (foreign object damage) to the engines, impairing the planes ability to take off again.

 None of the planes used as the real Air Force One have an escape pod.
 President Bill Clinton is said to have remarked on this detail half-jokingly after seeing the film at a White House screening.
 However, this obviously was a case of artistic license since the pod was used by the filmmakers to make a key plot twist.

-They show the fax being sent and arriving at the fax machine at the White House, but it shows no one seeing it or it being passed along to members of the cabinet.
-Also, why is the young black guy continually coming in to tell the cabinet members in the situation room, what they latest news is?
-Shouldn't they know what's going on in the situation room first?
+They show the fax being sent and arriving at the fax machine at the White House, but it shows no one seeing it or it being passed along to members of the Cabinet.
+However, this was for dramatic effect, and presumably, someone read the fax off camera after the scene cut away.

 When the terrorists force their way into the cockpit and try to take the plane off again, the man who takes the pilot's seat seems to have knowledge of flying a plane, but for someone desperate to take off again, he waits quite some time before advancing the throttle.
 In addition, the chances of a 747 taking off with drag flaps down, off a runway, with late throttle entry (given that jet engines need to spool up) are nil.
 The film should have ended after 28 minutes with AF1 crashing in a huge fireball.

 The same sound effect is used twice within about 10 seconds of each other.
 As the plane is first landing at Ramstein, there is a quick shot of the passengers falling all over the conference room, and you can hear a mans voice saying "Ahhh...
 Geez!"
 A few seconds later, as the plane is heading at the control tower and before the wing slices the tree, the exact same voice is heard saying the exact same thing, but this time it is supposed to be coming from the control tower.